Anaminus/roblox-cure/README.md

 This procedure requires that the client's Character is not loaded immediately.
 As a consequence, Character spawning cannot be handled internally by Roblox.
-To remedy this, the **spawner** package is available.
-This recreates the original functionality of character spawning, with a few enhancements.
-If this package is included as a server or global package, then Cure will utilize it automatically.
+To remedy this, Cure recreates the original functionality of character spawning, with a few enhancements.
+Spawning behavior can be controlled by settings in the `spawner` global variable.

 ## External Editing